zeusmedina/cs-application-crawling-lab-codeU/README.md

 ## Overview

-In this lab, we present our solution to the previous lab, and analyze the performance of Web indexing algorithms.
+In this lab, we present our solution to the previous lab and analyze the performance of Web indexing algorithms.
 Then you will build a simple Web crawler.

 ## Our Redis-backed indexer

 In our solution, we store two kinds of structures in Redis:

-*  For each search term, we have a `URLSet` that contains the set of URLs that contain the search term.
+*  For each search term, we have a `URLSet`, which is a Redis Set of URLs that contain the search term.

-*  For each URL, we have a `TermCounter`, which is a Hash that maps from each search term to the number of times it appears.
+*  For each URL, we have a `TermCounter`, which is a Redis Hash that maps each search term to the number of times it appears.

 We provided a function that takes a search term and returns the Redis key of its URLSet: